 submission, unless a previous eligibility waiver has been granted.
 Questions regarding VA eligibility should be directed to the PRP chairperson.

-Generally, eligible investigators will include:
+Generally, eligible requirements will include:

 - Independent investigators at all academic levels (or equivalent) are eligible to submit applications.